 The lower court agreed with the state office that Monsanto’s First Amendment claim is not ripe for adjudication because the mere listing of glyphosate does not require Monsanto to provide a warning.
 In fact, the biotech bully from Missouri may never be required to give such a warning.
 The judge also noted the hazard assessment office has the discretion to determine that glyphosate poses no significant risk of causing cancer even if it is placed on the Proposition 65 list.

 Monsanto Roundup Lawsuit

-Meanwhile, Monsanto is being sued by hundreds of farmers and other agriculture workers, gardeners and homeowners who used Roundup extensively and developed non-Hodgkin’s lymphoma (NHL), Multiple Myeloma, Chronic Lymphocytic Leukemia (CLL), or Hairy Cell Leukemia (HCL).
+Meanwhile, Monsanto is being sued by hundreds of farmers and other agriculture workers, gardeners and homeowners who used Roundup extensively and developed non-Hodgkin’s lymphoma (NHL), Chronic Lymphocytic Leukemia (CLL), or Hairy Cell Leukemia (HCL).

 The California Office of Environmental Health Hazard Assessment is represented by Laura Julie Zuckerman of the California Office of the Attorney General.